-A region is considered to be a “low-density area” if it has fewer than 100 people per square kilometer or a per capita GDP that is less than 75% of the national average.
+A region is considered to be a “low-density area” if it has fewer than 100 people per square kilometer or a per capita GDP that is less than 75 percent of the national average.

 Is Setubal a low density area?

 It is.
-The Douro Valley, Evora, certain regions of the Algarve, and Setubal are all categorized as low-density zones.
+The Douro Valley, Evora, certain regions of the Algarve, and Setubal are all categorized as low-density areas.

 Is Braga a low density area?